odoonz/odoonz-devtools/pydevd_pycharm/README.rst

     Start PyDev debugging for PyCharm

     1. Install pydevd-pycharm in your Odoo environment.
+       (you may want to do add it to `SERVER_WIDE_MODULES` rather than installing it into a particular database)

        The version needs to match your PyCharm version.

        For exameple, in PyCharm: